clubpenguinfan73/websitelol/GITHUB_PUSH_COMMANDS.md

   - Improved file input accept attributes to explicitly list all supported formats
   - Added proper error handling for file reading failures with user-friendly toast notifications

-- Maintained all existing functionality (Spotify, Discord fallback, database persistence)
+- Production-ready deployment with all features working and no more black screen issues
 - All systems working with enhanced validation and error handling"

 # Push to GitHub